dcam4u/se_project_aroundtheus/README_main.md

 ## Figma

 First time using Figma.
-Project was built based of the Figma design below.
+Project was built based off the Figma design below.

 - [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)